 All these features are great, but the thing that makes LastPass the best 1Password alternative is that it offers a powerful free version.
 So, if you are someone who wants to use 1Password but cannot afford it, you can check out LastPass.

 - Fast search

 - More convenient and secure way of sharing passwords

 - Fails to save passwords for certain sites

 - Unstable Chrome extension

 If you put simplicity and reliability right on top of everything else, look no further than “Dashlane”.
 Despite being feature-packed, this password manager is very easy-to-use.
 The clutter-free UI along with the simple record management makes it a favorite for everyone.
 Ensuring your passwords have the much-needed safeguard to keep the unauthorized access at bay, it provides top-of-the-line encryption to your data.

-You can use your stored passwords to securely log in and also autofill forms.
+You can use your stored passwords to securely log in and also autofill online forms.
 With the compatibility of all the major operating systems, it has you ideally covered.
 I think a competent 1Password alternative must come with a solid password generator and I find Dashlane up to the mark when it comes to generating secure passwords fast and comfortably.

 Another feature that I have found highly appreciable in this app is the option to analyze the entire account.
 Thus, you get a better insight into what needs to be done to stay on the safer side of the stream.
 Thanks to the real-time alerts, it also keeps you in the loop with every subtle change to your data.
 If you want a 1Password competitor which matches its features head to head, then Dashlane is certainly at the top of that list.